ToshioCP/Gtk4-tutorial/src/sec33.src.md

 The handler of the signals above copies the text in the GtkEntryBuffer instance to the LeData string.
 Connect the notify signal handler in `bind2_cb` and disconnect it in `unbind2_cb`.

-## Change the cell of GtkColumnView dynamically
+## Change the Cell of GtkColumnView Dynamically

 Next topic is to change the GtkColumnView (or GtkListView) cells dynamically.
 The example changes the color of the buttons, which are children of GtkListItem instances, as the current line position moves.